danny-avila/LibreChat/docs/deployment/digitalocean.md

 cp .env.example .env
 ```

-That's it!
+**That's it!**

-For thorough configuration, however, you should edit your .env file as needed, and do read the comments in the .env file and the resources below.
+For thorough configuration, however, you should edit your .env file as needed, and do read the comments in the file and the resources below.

 ```bash
 # if editing the .env file